lhcb/first-analysis-steps/decay-tree-fitter.md

 ```

 > ## DecayTreeFitter and LoKi functors {.callout}
-> Alternatively, many of the operations described above can done by using the `DecayTreeFitter` via LoKi functors, see the [second-analysis-steps](https://lhcb.github.io/second-analysis-steps/) for details.
+> Alternatively, many of the operations described above can done by using the `DecayTreeFitter` via LoKi functors, see the [DaVinci tutorial](https://twiki.cern.ch/twiki/bin/view/LHCb/DaVinciTutorial9b) for details.

 > ## Which constraints to apply {.callout}
 > It is important to be aware what assumptions you bake into your ntuple.
 For example, after you require the vertex constraint you must be careful if using the `IPCHI2_OWNPV`, since the particle you are looking at is *forced* to point to the PV.
 Which constraints make most sense for you depends on the questions you want to ask in your analysis, so ask your supervisor/working group in case of doubt.